tomins/SQAAssignment1/section1/scrumestimation.md

 ##### Learn from past estimates
 - Scrum retrospectives are a very important part of a scrum team as they allow us to learn from mistakes or things well done in previous scrum itterations allowing for more accurate estimation than in the past.

+### Part 5: Medium How to estimate in Story Points
+Estimation is best done on relative terms rather than literals because it cuts down on frustration and focuses on the problem.

+#### Factors
+##### Managers Perspective
+- A product owner is dealing with customer demands as well as scrum team estimation so it is important for them to have a clear picture of how the project is developing from start to finish for the customer as well as what elements are the most difficult for the team to complete.

+##### Fibonacci numbers
+- The easiest way to estimate a task, eachof the numbers is the sum of the two before it.
+This helps as it shows the relativety f task difficulty.

+##### Planning Poker
+- The best way to have a team pick scrum eatimations.
+Give each of the team members a set of cards with fibonacci numbers on them and have them put one card down for each task.
+Have them keep a poker face while picking a card so as to ensure there is no bias in place.
+THis is made even easier now with zoom calls rather than in person meetings!

 ## Footer
 [^1]https://www.tutorialspoint.com/scrum/scrum_estimation.htm#:~:text=Advertisements,Time%20Box%20of%20the%20Sprint.